sanjeet717/sanjeet717/README.md

-- 👋 Hi, I’m @sanjeet717
+- 👋 Hi, I’m @sanjeet
-- 👀 I’m interested in intership, part time.
+- 👀 I’m interested in intership, part time, full time work.
 - 🌱 I’m currently learning java programming, python programming, c++, c.
-- 💞️ I’m looking to collaborate on ...any projects on backend and frontend programming.
+-    I’m looking to collaborate on any projects on backend and frontend programming.
-- 📫 Reach me at sanjeetparajuli9679@gmail.com
+- 📫 Reach me at sanjeetparajuli9679@gmail.com/ sparaju@gmu.edu

 <!---
 sanjeet717/sanjeet717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.